felipap/sicp-code/README.md

 ## Purpose

-The [youtube classes from 1986](https://www.youtube.com/course?list=ECE18841CABEA24090) are available in 240p/360p, very poor quality for visualizing anything, much code.
-In addition to that, the camera won't fix the code for long, making it substantially harder to follow
+The [youtube classes from 1986](https://www.youtube.com/course?list=ECE18841CABEA24090) are available in 240p/360p, very poor quality for visualizing anything, let alone code.
+In addition to that, the camera wouldn't in fix the code for long, making it substantially harder to follow.

-using youtube version and timing (videos can also be found [here](...))!
-In order of class' display (some of it)
+### Using the youtube version (and timing), I have transcribed the code from the board and slide present in ALL classes to text format and published it here.

-#### My objective with this project was to
+### My objective with this project was to
 -	make slides easier to visualize
--	and code easy to manipulate (as in case of copying what's written on the board)
+-	make code easy to manipulate (no need to write transcribe what's seen in the video)

 Syntax and Notation
 -------------------

-maintain consistency in notation, comments, indentation etc I essentially used the original indentation of the slides, except for when I was able to improve readability by changing it. explain terminal syntax, comments notation, etc
+I tried to maintain consistency in notation, comments, indentation throughout the lectures, couldn't achieve that 100%.
+I essentially used the original indentation on the slides, except for when I was able to improve readability by changing it.

+Every SLIDE, TERMINAL or BOARD content is presented contained the time of first display, in the following manner

+	;# SLIDE 0:00:00
+	...
+	;# END SLIDE

 Breaks and interruptions are also indicated.